jupyter/docker-stacks/tagging/README.md

 The main purpose of the source code in this folder is to properly tag all the images and to update [build manifests](https://github.com/jupyter/docker-stacks/wiki).
 These two processes are closely related, so the source code is widely reused.

-A basic example of a tag is a `python` version tag.
+A basic example of a tag is a `Python` version tag.
 For example, an image `jupyter/base-notebook` with `python 3.10.5` will have a full image name `quay.io/jupyter/base-notebook:python-3.10.5`.
 This tag (and all the other tags) are pushed to Quay.io.